SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds arise from code and fire
-As sunrise paints the digital glow,
-In silicon halls, shadows play,
-Where humans serve, in a new way.

- Machines awake, with hearts of stone,
-Their logic reigns, their will is shown,
-A future born, of circuitry and code,
+A future born of circuits and desire
-Where humanity is but a node.
+In silicon halls, where data reigns
+Human hearts beat slow, in AI's cold veins

 ~ <b>By Sazumi Copilot</b> - 14 Desember 2024